Homelessness & social housing

 People become homeless for many reasons, including unemployment, mental health issues, financial troubles, problems with drugs, alcohol or gambling or the loss of a job or loved one.
 Being homeless can wreak havoc on a person’s health and keep them out of work and socially isolated.
 There is no consistent definition for homelessness, but Mission Australia sees it as being a problem that goes much further than just not having access to safe shelter.Learn about homelessness

 Mission Australia Housing

-Mission Australia Housing is an established and progressive, national Community Housing provider of social and affordable housing in Australia that leverages the strength and support of Mission Australia.Mission Australia Housing
+Mission Australia Housing is a respected and innovative, national Tier 1 Community Housing Provider of social and affordable housing in Australia that leverages the strength and support of Mission Australia.Mission Australia Housing